"Rubber Duckie, you're the one,

 The First Duckie

 In the 1940s, a sculptor by the name of Peter Ganine made the first rubber duck.
-In order to make a living, he patented many of his animal sculptures and had them reproduced as toys--and this is where the first commercial rubber duck comes from.
+To make a living, he patented many of his animal sculptures and had them reproduced as toys—and this is where the first commercial rubber duck comes from.

 From there, the rubber duck made its way into the bathrooms, hearts, and minds of Americans.

 "Rubber Duckie" Sesame Street